-Tickets are available at the ticket agency, P-ţa Ştefan cel Mare nr.
-14, as well as online at biletmaster.ro.
+Tickets for this supplementary representation are available for purchase at the theater’s Ticket Agency, Ștefan cel Mare Square, no. 14, as well as online at www.biletmaster.ro.

 Cluj-Napoca National Theater announces the opening of the production American dream by Nicoleta Esinencu, which will take place in the "Art Club" Studio, Tuesday, 5 May, at 07 pm.
 Director: Leta Popescu, assistant director: Cătălin Filip, set design: Brândușa C. Bălan, assistant set designer: Gloria Gagu, video: Alexandru Lupea, Alexandru Ponoran, music: bhkata.
 The cast is comprised of the actresses Diana Buluga, Sînziana Tarța, Alexandra Tarce.